symbol/symbol-docs/source/guides/accountlink/activating-delegated-harvesting.rst

 4. Request the node to add the remote account **R** as a delegated harvester using a :ref:`PersistentDelegationRequestTransaction <persistent-delegation-request-transaction>`.

 Please note that it is entirely up to the node to comply with the request.
-Moreover, **by design** there is no mechanism to check if the request has been accepted or not, since there is no way to provide such mechanism in a trustless environment.
+Some nodes can be asked for their current list of delegated harvesters but this information is not always available (see :ref:`delegated-harvesting-verifying-activation` below).

 *************
 Prerequisites